sarahucl94/voxel_wise_network_analysis/README.md

 # Voxel-wise brain network analysis pipeline

-This repo contains code for analysis of large (~17,000 voxels) brain networks, as well as ROI-based network analysis.
+This repo contains code for analysis of large (~17,000 voxels) brain networks.
 It performs a sliding-window analysis of voxel-wise connectivity.
 Thee code was implemented on our lab's fMRI dataset, that can be found at the following: https://openneuro.org/dashboard/datasets

 The pipeline starts from 5mm^3 resampled nifti (nii.gz) files.
 If you want info on preprocessing of brain data, please refer to my other repo: https://github.com/lab-lab/nndb